 3. Training for process owners and staff

-Develop and implement training plans to ensure consistent execution of revised process methods and standards to maintain process improvements.
+Develop and implement training plans that are handed off to process owners to ensure consistent execution of revised process methods, KPIs to confirm sustained benefits, and standards to maintain process improvements.
 (Apply)

 4. Ongoing evaluation